ashleydavis/docker-nodejs-examples/README.md

 # docker-nodejs-examples

+Some basic examples of using Node.js and Docker.

+You can run these directly with Docker or use Vagrant.

 Follow the developer on Twitter for updates on his new book Bootstrapping Microservices.

 Need to do exploratory coding, data analysis and visulalization in JavaScript/TypeScript?
 [Check out Data-Forge Notebook](http://www.data-forge-notebook.com/)

-Some basic examples of using Node.js and Docker.

-You can run these directly with Docker or use Vagrant.
+## Setup

 To use Vagrant you need Vagrant and Virtual Box installed, then open a terminal, change into the repository's directory and run: